If you’ve been active on Facebook for a couple of years, you’ve probably seen a huge drop in Facebook reach and performance.

 What’s the difference between Facebook reach, impression and engagement?

-For instance, you could have 100,000 impressions, 25,000 in reach and 1,500 engagements.
-It would mean that 25,000 people saw your content a total of 100,000 impressions, which is on average 4 times.
-Out of those 25,000 individuals, 1,500 decided to interact with your content through likes, comments and shares.
+For example, you might have 100,000 impressions, 25,000 in reach, and 1,500 engagements.
+This would mean that 25,000 unique individuals saw your content, generating a total of 100,000 impressions—an average of four views per person.
+Out of those 25,000 people, 1,500 engaged with your content through likes, comments, or shares.

 Let’s reach new heights